kbladin/KalleWheel/README.md

 * Possibile to resize the extension window.
 * Swatches are saved and reimported for reuse
 * Four vertex gamut mask that can be edited and reimported when restarting the application.

+### Detailed usage of settings

+KalleWheel will save settings in Photoshop's settings folder (on Mac os: `/Users/<user>/Library/Preferences/Adobe Photoshop <version> Settings`).
+These can be exported or imported externally.
+The settings files are:

+* `KalleWheelSwatches.aco` - Swatches imported at initialization and exported when changing colors.
+* `KalleWheelGamutMask.json` - Gamut mask imported at initialization and exported when gamut mask is updated.

 ### Current limitations